 Students in the program will know the most important analytical frameworks, contingency models, skills, approaches, historical and current trends and ideas that shape and comprise the emerging field of health advocacy.
 They will respond to the growing awareness of the importance of partnering perspectives in management, the social sciences, education and the health sciences while exploring the converging roles of patient representative, ombudsman, educator, care manager, patient navigator, family advisor and health advocate.

-National Credentialing Exam in Patient Advocacy
+Earn a National Credential in Patient Advocacy

 Graduates of our Master's program in Health Advocacy and our Certificate of Patient Advocacy have the availability to take a newly established national credentialing exam in Patient Advocacy.
 The national BCPA (Board Certified Patient Advocate) certification exam has been developed to iterate and promote the professional knowledge domains and competencies required to assist patients and caregivers in accessing family-centered healthcare.
 This is the only certification developed for patient advocates that focuses on patient's autonomy.
 Earning the BCPA credential requires passing this exam that measures candidates’ skills and abilities, and ensures that advocates meet the emerging professional standards to work successfully as a BCPA.
 Our courses help prepare students for the exam, as students integrate the ethical standards and best practices of patient advocates through these programs of study.
-The Patient Advocate Certification Board (PACB) welcomes you to its website for information regarding the Patient Advocate Certification.
+The Patient Advocate Certification Board (PACB) welcomes you to its website for information regarding the Patient Advocate Certification Board.

 The Alliance of Professional Health Advocates